heysamtexas/django-allauth/docs/idp/openid-connect/introduction.rst

 - Client credentials grant.

-- Password grant (legacy grant type, not recommended).
+Functionality intentionally not supported:

+- Password grant: This is a legacy flow, not recommended.
+There is no support for e.g. MFA.